oneillka/G-API-FAQs/README.md

 The doxygen documentation for those is under review here: https://github.com/opencv/opencv/pull/20112/files
 <br><br>

-**Q: Why can't I clone a `cv::Mat` into an output of a kernel instead of having to copyTo one from an input?
+**Q: Why can't I clone a `cv::Mat` into an output of a kernel instead of having to copy one from an input?
 I get a message about the kernel resizing a `Mat` but the error message is not helpful.**
 <br><br>
 A: That’s valid feedback, thank you.
 Generally we don’t have any programming guides for our backends’ extensions API – no rules for this are documented yet.
 In this case, code reallocated an output buffer provided by the framework – and the framework complained about it.